nasa/cmr-opensearch/README.md

     bundle install

+In some cases, depending on your operating system type and/or version, the above command will fail while trying to install the libv8 and therubyracer gems.
+While there might be lots of causes for the errors and lots of solutions to fix the errors, we found that on some versions of OS X, you can overcome the problem by trying to use the existing operating system version of the libv8 library, rather than trying to build a new one during the normal gem install.
+We found the following workarounds to the _**bundle install**_ failures due to libv8:

+    gem uninstall libv8
+    gem install therubyracer
+    gem install libv8 -v 3.16.14.13 -- --with-system-v8
+    bundle install

 ### Set up the required environment
 The application requires the environment variables below to be set in order to run the web application: